 Dual and Quad I/O

 Dual and Quad I/O modes, also known as DIO and QIO, goes further than the previous dual and quad SPI modes by transferring the address using two or four lanes.
 Note that the technique has some diminishing returns since additional dummy cycles are necessary to give the device enough time to prepare the read data.
 That being said, the overall latency is reduced since the device is given the page address a little bit sooner.
-Figures 8 and 9 show examples of the DIO and QIO protocols.
+Figure 8 and Figure 9 show examples of the DIO and QIO protocols.

 Quad Peripheral Interface